 What Are the Healthiest Oils to Cook With?
-You Will Be Surprised
+You May Be Surprised

 A splash of oil makes everything taste better.
 Unfortunately, it tends to get a bad rap.
 With the rise of the #oilfree hashtag on Instagram, it’s easy to start seeing it as a diet no-no, but don’t write it off just yet.
 According to the experts, there’s certainly room for it in a healthy diet—especially when you choose the right kind.
 And though we have all been brainwashed to believe that Extra Virgin Olive Oil is the fountain of youth, it's not actually the best choice when you start to heat up tonight's stir fry or pasta sauce.

-You need to know the difference between oils for salad dressing, versus those for baking, frying and those that work best at room temperature.
-It all has to do with smoke point, which is essentially the temperature that the oil starts to smoke when heated.
-This matters -- a lot.
+You need to know the difference between the best oils for cooking, oils for salad dressing, the best oils for baking and frying, and those that work best at room temperature.
+It all has to do with the smoke point, which is essentially the temperature that the oil starts to smoke when heated.
+This matters – a lot.

-While Lauren McNeill, RD, MPH, owner of Tasting to Thrive always encourages her clients to choose fat from whole food sources most often—including nuts, seeds, avocados, and olives—as they “contain nutrients and fiber that oils don’t have, so they keep you feeling more satisfied and fuller for longer,” she’ll never tell you to forbid oil from your diet completely.
+While Lauren McNeill, RD, MPH, owner of Tasting to Thrive always encourages her clients to choose fat from whole food sources often — including nuts, seeds, avocados, and olives — as they “contain nutrients and fiber that oils don’t have, so they keep you feeling more satisfied and fuller for longer,” she’ll never tell you to forbid oil from your diet completely.
 “I don’t believe in putting prescriptive limitations on any type of food—oil included,” she says.
 And there are a couple of different factors that go into choosing the best oils to cook with.

 When cooking with oil, the most important factor to start with is what's called the "smoke point" since it can determine the impact the oil has on your food and your body.
 “This is the point in heating when the oil starts to smoke, destroying any antioxidants that might be present and potentially creating harmful free radicals,” McNeill explains.
 That’s why she always recommends choosing an oil with a high smoke point over those with a low smoke point.